-A loose diamond is an expensive purchase.
-To get your money’s worth, you should pay attention to some rules for selecting the best stone you can afford.
+Diamond is an expensive purchase.
+Whether you buy a loose diamond as an investment or to create a unique custom setting, you should pay special attention to some guidelines to get your money’s worth and to choose the best stone you can afford.
 Here is the list of essential rules for buying loose diamonds.

-The purpose of a certificate is to prove that the quality of the diamond has been evaluated by an independent party.
+This scientific examination is to prove that the quality of the diamond has been evaluated by an independent third-party gemological authority such as Gemological Institute of America (GIA), International Gemological Institute (IGI), European Gemological Laboratory (EGL) and others.

-It may turn out that though a salesperson tells you are getting a huge discount in their shop, in reality, “discounted” price is actually the price everyone else sells at.
-However, it is really important to make sure you are not comparing apples and oranges.
-The colour, clarity, cut and carat weight of the diamonds should be the same or at least very close.
+It is always useful to compare diamond prices quoted by different sellers.
+It may turn out that though a salesperson tells you are getting a super discount in their shop, the “discounted” price is the price everyone else sells at.
+However, it is crucial to make sure you are not comparing apples and oranges, meaning diamond characteristics should be the same or at least very close.

-Look at the surface of the diamond and make sure it’s not chipped or damaged.
+Look at the surface of the diamond and make sure it is not chipped or damaged.
 Pay special attention when looking along the stone’s edges, since those parts are more vulnerable to chipping.

 Look at the diamond’s natural flaws and compare to the other stones you are considering.
 You should be comfortable with the level of clarity you are getting.
-Generally, the clarity grade should be high enough so there are no visible flaws with the naked eye.
+As a general rule, the clarity grade should be high enough, so there are no visible flaws with the naked eye.